Living In London: Is It Worth The Cost?

 3. For multicultural experiences – Brixton and Clapham

-Stepping out from Brixton station, you’ll be instantly hit by the place’s energy.
-The sights, the sounds, the smells (we’re talking about food).
+Stepping out from Brixton station, you’ll be instantly hit by the place’s energy: the sights, the sounds, the smells (we’re talking about food).

-Clapham differs slightly in that it benefits from the massive park named Clapham Common and is generally greener and has more space, making it popular with families too.
+Clapham differs slightly in that it benefits from the massive park named Clapham Common and is generally greener and has more space, making it popular with families, too.
 Both are well connected by transport links.

-4. For something central – Marylebone
+4. For living centrally – Marylebone

 First things first, it is pronounced ‘Mar-le-bone’.
 This will save you from some jokes and awkward exchanges.